API Design

 It is recommended to use the OAuth 2.0 access token flow.

-The Atlar API support OAuth 2.0 access tokens using the client credentials grant type.
-Use the OAuth 2.0 access token endpoint to acquire an access token.
-Use the ACCESS_KEY
+The Atlar API supports OAuth 2.0 access tokens using the client credentials grant type.

 and SECRET